Teachers and librarians: would you like me to come and talk to your students?

 – WORKSHOP 2: ‘How to write suspense’ – step-by-step tips to get edge and drama into a scene.

 – WORKSHOP 3: ‘WW2 Evacuee’ – based on the research I’ve done for evacuee novel ‘Catching Falling Stars’, this workshop gets students thinking and writing about the impact of the evacuee experience.
-Downloadable classroom work sheets are available for this workshop.
+Downloadable classroom resource sheets will soon be available for this workshop on my Freebies page.

 • BOOK SIGNINGS

 Having a personally signed book from a visiting author can mean a lot to a student, and really engage them in reading.
 So during a visit – either directly after a TALK, or at some convenient point during the course of the day – ideally a short slot should be scheduled for a book signing (it’s also a good opportunity for any students too shy to ask a question in front of a large group to come chat!).
 Schools or libraries can either arrange for a local bookshop to come in with a selection of my books to sell, OR my various publishers can advise on alternative ways to order books.

 Who do I talk to?

 • AT PRIMARY SCHOOL LEVEL: Children aged 8-11 for my talk and workshops.
-As an example, I often I do one hour-long main book talk for Yrs 5&6 plus a slightly shorter main book talk for Yrs 3&4.
+As an example, I often I do one hour-long main author talk for Yrs 5&6 plus a slightly shorter main author talk for Yrs 3&4.

 • AT SECONDARY SCHOOL LEVEL: Students aged 11-13.

 Where do I go?

 • I live in north London, so it’s relatively easy for me to travel to, well, lots of cities, towns and villages which are easily reached by train within the space of a day.

 • For anywhere further afield, accommodation might be needed.
 (It can be worthwhile getting together with other schools/libraries in this instance, to share costs.)